DavidManga254/DavidManga254/README.md

 - 👋 Hi, I’m @DavidManga254
 - 👀 I’m interested in frontend development
 - 🌱 I’m currently learning a bachelors degree in computer science at the University of Nairobi
-- 💞️ I’m looking to collaborate on react and related projects
-- 📫 How to reach me ...phone number +254771843637
-                         email : davemanga3@gmail.com
+- 📫 How to reach me  email : davemanga3@gmail.com

 <!---
 DavidManga254/DavidManga254 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.